beanbeanjuice/back-to-the-jungle/press_kit/press_kit.md

 ---

 > Reach for the skies and embrace the adrenaline-fueled rush of endless flight in Back to The Jungle!
 Back to The Jungle is an exhilarating endless runner game that takes players on a high-flying adventure through a vibrant and action-packed world.
 Fly through a pre-historic jungle, dodging primitive threats and evading the wildlife!
-Strap in, take flight, and embark on an adrenaline-fueled journey like no other!
+Strap in, *literally*, take flight, and embark on an adrenaline-fueled journey like no other!

 **Price**: $0.00 😔
 **Supported Platforms**: Windows, MacOS, Linux